HANNAH-LEE-LY/HANNAH-LEE-LY/index.md

 ## About Me

-I am currently a research assistant at NYU Langone and Columbia NYSPI, where I work on projects exploring the neural basis of visual perception and attention.
+I am currently a research assistant at NYU Langone and Columbia NYSPI, where I work on projects exploring the neural basis of visual perception and perceptual decision.

 ### Research Interests